brunopistone/flan-t5-multi-language/project/seedcode/ml-deploy/README.md

-# SageMaker Projects: MLOps template for Batch Inference with Batch Transform and SageMaker Pipelines
+# SageMaker Projects: MLOps template for Flan T5 XXL Endpoint

 Guide to use this template: